A fixed-point approach to non-commutative central limit theorems: Fixed-point proofs of the free and Boolean CLTs

-The second part of the claim then follows from the fact that $T$ fixes $\rho$. \end{proof} \begin{rem} The metric $d$ is said to be \textit{3--ideal} \cite{zolotarev}, meaning that for any $\mu_a, \mu_b \in \mathcal{Q}_3$ and constant $\lambda\in\mathbb{C}$, $d(\mu_{\lambda a}, \mu_{\lambda b})\leq \lambda^3 d(\mu_a,\mu_b)$.
-More generally, if we let $d_s$ be the generalization of $d$ with $|z|^s$ in the denominator, then $d_s$ is $(s+1)$--ideal.
-This is in contrast with the analogous Fourier metric (see \cite{ott}) which is only $s$--ideal, as we are aided here by the additional factor of $\lambda$ incurred by lemma \ref{scalarR}.
-Indeed, \ref{contract} still holds with $s=1+\epsilon$ instead of $2$, but we chose the latter for aesthetic reasons. \end{rem} \begin{rem} Nothing is said here about the completeness of $(\mathcal{Q}_3,d)$, which is not needed for our proof of the Free CLT.
-To the author's best knowledge, such $R$--transform based metrics have yet to be studied, in contrast with the family of Fourier--based metrics in \cite{ott} which are well--understood \cite{jose}. \end{rem}
+For $d^{(3)}_{\text{Free}}$, the increased exponent in the denominator incurs an additional factor of $1/\sqrt{2}$.
+The inequalities (\ref{iter}) and (\ref{iter2}) then follow from the fact that $T^{\boxplus}$ fixes $\rho_{sc}$. \end{proof} \begin{remark} Nothing is said here about the completeness of these metric spaces, which is not needed for our main argument.
+To the author's best knowledge, such Cauchy/$R$-transform-based metrics have yet to be studied, by contrast with the family of Fourier--based metrics in \cite{ott} which are rather well--understood (see \cite{jose}). \end{remark} The next and final proposition gives a few useful properties for our metrics. \begin{proposition} Let $\mu,\nu,\gamma$ and $\eta$ be measures on $\mathbb{R}$ with mean zero and variance $\leq 1$.
+Then